 Vehicles with the best resale value

 If you want to buy a vehicle that will retain its value, your chances are better with a pickup truck or sport utility vehicle than any other segment.
-According to data gleaned by the team at KBB.com, eight out of the ten best performers for resale value are either trucks or SUVs.
-Interestingly enough, the other two vehicles are performance cars.
+According to data gleaned by the team at KBB.com, every one of the 10 best performers for resale value are trucks, crossovers, or SUVs.

 You may expect Japanese brands to boast the best resale value, but that's not always the case.
 In fact, half of the vehicles on KBB's best-resale list come from American automakers.

 Interested?
 Click on the image above to get this party started.

 Porsche MacanThe Porsche Macan is one of the best-driving vehicles in its class of small crossovers.
 And it's pretty good at holding its value, too.
 KBB estimates that the Macan will retain 65 percent of its initial cost after 36 months and 50 percent after 60 months.

 Ford F-SeriesThe Ford F-Series pickup truck is perennially the best-selling vehicle in the United States.
 But even with so many of them on the road, they still hold their value very well.
 According to KBB, owners can expect to recoup 57.5 percent after 36 months and 50.6 percent after 5 years.

 Ford F-150 Information

 Chevy ColoradoWith 70 percent of its value expected to be left after 36 months and 58.6 after 60 months, KBB.com expects the Chevrolet Colorado to retain value better than its slightly swankier Canyon cousin from GMC in resale value.